vxgmichel/pytango-devicedoc/README.md

 ## Warning

-This extension is not as flexible as I want it to be (yet).
+This extension is still not as flexible as I want it to be.
 It allows you to use special directive as:

 - autotangodevice